katharinalisalin/demo-bug-template/docs/faq/material-for-mkdocs-insiders.md

 > Yes, we provide non-technical support related to sponsoring via email at sponsors@squidfunk.com for Material for MkDocs Insiders to all our sponsors.
 For technical questions, please submit an issue openly on our [issue tracker] or start a discussion on our [discussion board].
-Issues and diskussions from our sponsors will be prioritized.
+Issues and discussions from our sponsors will be prioritized.

 ## Getting started

 __I sponsored with a one-time or custom amount.
 Do I get access to Insiders?__
-> No, please note that a minimum of $15 per month is required to become eligible for Insiders.
-While GitHub Sponsors also allows sponsoring with lower amounts or one-time amounts, access to Insiders is only granted for ongoing sponsorships at the minimum monthly amount due to technical reasons.
+> No, please note that a minimum of $15 for [The Individual] tier per month is required to become eligible for Insiders.
+While [GitHub Sponsors] also allows sponsoring with lower amounts or one-time amounts, access to Insiders is only granted for ongoing sponsorships at the minimum monthly amount due to technical reasons.

 __How do I get access to the repository?__
 > If you sponsored with your __individual account__, you should have received an